MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/AD-FS-Rapid-Restore-Tool.md

 - `BackupDKM`: Backs up the Active Directory DKM container that contains the AD FS keys in the default configuration (automatically generated token signing and decrypting certificates).
 This approach uses the Azure AD `ldifde` tool to export the Azure AD container and all its subtrees.

-- -`StorageType <string>`: When the user performs the backup, they select the backup location:
+- `StorageType <string>`: When the user performs the backup, they select the backup location:

    - **FileSystem** indicates the user wants to store the backup in a local folder or in the network.
 To store the backup in the file system, the user must satisfy the following requirements: